vinayak-mehta/itslit/README.md

 # itslit 🔥

-Watch a random conference lightning talk in a browser near you.
+Watch a random lightning talk in a browser near you.

 Built with [PyVideo](https://github.com/pyvideo/data) data.